 As an artist who deliberately intervenes with the architecture of an exhibition space, Venlet reaches further into architectural production through regular collaborations with architectural offices, such as OFFICE Kersten Geers David Van Severen and Philippe Vander Maren.

 Richard Venlet was born in Australia in 1964 but now lives and works in Brussels.
-His work has been shown in numerous national and international galleries and museums, including: S.M.A.K. in Ghent, BOZAR in Brussels, Macba in Barcelona and FRAC in Paris among others.
+His work has been shown in numerous national and international galleries and museums, including: WIELS and BOZAR in Brussels, Kunsthalle in Düsseldorf, S.M.A.K. in Ghent, Macba in Barcelona and FRAC in Paris among others.

 Setting the Scene – text by Sam Steverlinck, in DAMN°49 magazine